simonehagey/orbdot/docs/source/models.rst

     T = \frac{P}{\pi} \frac{\varrho_c^2}{\sqrt{1-e^2}}
     \arcsin \left(\frac{\sqrt{1-a_R^2 \varrho_c^2 \cos ^2 i}}{a_R \varrho_c \sin i}\right)

-where :math:`P` is the orbital period, :math:`e` is the orbit eccentricity, :math:`i` is the line-of-sight inclination of the orbit, :math:`a_R` is the semi major axis in units of stellar radii, :math:`\varrho_c` is the star-planet separation at mid-transit, and :math:`c` is the speed of light in a vacuum.
+where :math:`P` is the orbital period, :math:`e` is the orbit eccentricity, :math:`i` is the line-of-sight inclination of the orbit, :math:`a_R` is the semi major axis in units of stellar radii, and :math:`\varrho_c` is the star-planet separation at mid-transit.

 The ``orbdot.models.tdv_models.tdv_constant()`` method implements the constant-period transit duration model: